Natchuuuu/day-night/README.md

 >Night Brightness

 Brightness level during night, between 0 and 50.
-Please be aware a setting of 0 is the equivalent of no moonlight, requiring lights in the environment or equipped on your character for proper navigation.
+Please be aware a setting of 0 is the equivalent of no moonlight, requiring dynamic lights for proper navigation.

 >Startup Message